Brenda Muntemba: Personal life

 Muntemba was born in Kitwe, to parents Bradley Chesters Muntemba and Hilary Mulenga.
 Bradley was an officer in the Zambia Police Service, having joined as a direct-entry cadet sub inspector in 1967, and died as assistant commissioner of police, commanding officer, central province of Zambia at the age of 48 years old.

-Hilary served the community in various capacities.
-She served twice the Republic of Zambia as a Constitution Review Commissioner during the Mung’omba and Mwanakatwe Constitution Review Commissions, was one of the founding members of the Women’s Lobby Group in Zambia, as well as the Business and Professional Women’s Association.
+Mulenga served twice as a Commissioner during the Mung’omba and Mwanakatwe Constitution Review Commissions, and was one of the founding members of the Women’s Lobby Group in Zambia, as well as the Business and Professional Women’s Association.

 Muntemba married Reverend Sulanji Andrew Sichilembe on 27 October 2006, at Lusaka’s Anglican Cathedral of the Holy Cross.
-She was later ordained as a pastor on 30 December 2012, by Apostle Gift Ntitima at the under Jesus is Life Church, Lusaka.
+She was later ordained as a pastor on 30 December 2012, by Apostle Gift Ntitima at the Under Jesus is Life Church, Lusaka.
 They had a daughter, Lukundo Mirriam Nachilembe.

 Death

-Muntemba was involved in a head-on road collision on 26 February 2019 and was admitted to hospital where she died on 19 March 2019.
+Muntemba was involved in a head-on road collision on 26 February 2019 and was admitted to hospital, where she died on 19 March.
 She was 48.